bekk/bekk-christmas/post/thecloud/pubsub.md

 **Hardware**

 It is hard to imagine how much data 175 ZB represents, but if you were able to store that onto BluRay discs, then you’d have a stack of discs that can get you to the moon 23 times.
-To store it on hard drives, you would need approximately 11 billion drives(!).
+To store it on hard drives, you would need 11 billion drives(!).
 Imagine the resources necessary to manufacture only the disk drives, and you will begin to realize that data center consumes a lot of resources.

 Since data centers require so much hardware, it is natural to assess the lifecycle impact of the hardware used in the data centers.
 For data center operations, hardware needs to be manufactured, shipped, installed, operated and decommissioned.
 Each of these processes requires resources.
 The manufacturing process for computer electronics for instance requires the mining and extraction of both regular and rare earth metals such as neodymium, which is used in traditional hard drives, and terbium which is used in solid state electronics.
 Although rare earth metals is a somewhat [misleading term](https://www.scientificamerican.com/article/dont-panic-about-rare-earth-elements/), the extraction and processing of ore to produce concentrates usually involves usage of lots of heavy machinery and chemicals and leaves [significant impacts](https://www.researchgate.net/publication/227332044_Environmental_impact_assessment_of_open_pit_mining_in_Iran) on the environment via the open pits the mines [imprint on the geography](v).